JetBrains/guide/site/dotnet/tutorials/azure-functions/deploying-azure-functions/index.md

 ---

 Unless you've created some perfect functions, it's quite likely that your code will fail sooner or later under certain conditions.
 No worries!
-This is where troubleshooting apps in the production environment becomes crucial.
+This is where [troubleshooting Azure function apps in the production environment](../troubleshooting-azure-functions-production/) becomes crucial.